db-group-mimic-III/mimic-iii/sepsis_summary.md

 	select hadm_id
 	from sepsis_patients where subject_id = 10188
 	)
-# Retrieve onyl anti infective drugs
+# Retrieve only anti infective drugs
 and ndc in (
 	select distinct ndc
 	from Anti_infective_drugs)